 Park Loop Road

-Park Loop Road offers scenic views, but it is winding and narrow and may be congested with vehicles.
+The Park Loop Road offers scenic views, but it is winding and narrow and may be congested with vehicles.
+There is no shoulder on the road.
+Biking the Park Loop Road is not advised during the busy part of the day (generally 10 am to 4 pm).
+You must bike with the traffic flow on the one-way section of the Park Loop Road.
 The road up Cadillac Mountain is very steep and can be dangerous.
-Bicyclists should use caution when riding on any park road.

 Before heading out, cyclists should familiarize themselves with carriage road courtesy and safety:

 Island Explorer Bicycle Express ferries cyclists from the Bar Harbor Village Green to Eagle Lake and across the carriage road system.
 Please note the following when using Bicycle Express: